4/09/2008: Oasis Hong Kong Ceases Operations

 Its second route to YVR commenced in June 2007.
 The airline had also planned to begin flights to San Francisco (Oakland), Chicago, New York, Washington, D.C., and Florida.
 It also hoped to launch new routes across Europe, including Milan, Italy, and destinations in Australia.

-Despite breaking even after just five months of operations, competition on its flagship route between HKG and LGW meant the airline was forced to offer airfares that were simply unsustainable.
+Despite breaking even after just five months of operations, competition on its flagship route between HKG and LGW forced the airline to offer airfares that were simply unsustainable.
 Despite hopes that the airline could be rescued, the courts formally wound it up in June 2008.